Nikkei Chronicles #13—Nikkei Names 2: Grace, Graça, Graciela, Megumi?

 Updated September 2024

-Pam Momoko Yan is 3rd generation Japanese American, and 4th gen native Angeleno.
+Pam Momoko Yan is third generation Japanese American, and fourth gen native Angeleno.
 Her maternal line hails from Hokkaido and is descendant from the Ainu.
 When she’s not writing or volunteering, you can find her exploring the outdoors with her pitbull or napping with her demanding cats.
 One of Pam’s newest hobbies is tracing her ancestry.
 Finding family relics is precious and each discovery is a peak into the past to those she’s never met.
 She hopes to learn more about her family and Nikkei culture in the years to come.

 Updated September 2024